-The Coleman Wichita Model No. 2 iron was manufactured in the mid 1920’s.
+The Coleman No. 2 iron, in Nancy Remkus’ collection, was also manufactured by the Monitor Sad iron Co., in the mid 1920’s.
 The lid extension is folded back during operation in the left image and the iron is running in the right image.
-This model was replaced by the No. 3 iron, that was the first of the Instant-Lite series.

 Coleman’s Model 4-A iron was very popular with it’s “Cool BLUE Handle.”
 Coleman in Wichita, Kansas made this model from 1929 – 1948.
 This iron belongs to Clarence Landrum; it was purchased in 1939-40 in rural Oklahoma.

 This Coleman Model 5 iron has green enameled sides and a green painted handle.
 The lower part of the burner (lower image) may have been less expensive to produce than the burners on other models of the period.
 This torch-lighting model, in Darrel Johnson’s collection, dates from 1929-33, and was photographed by Doug Dwyer.